 What’s even better for my family is my wheat-sensitive daughter tolerates it, and with our tortilla obsession here in the southwest, my first likely recipe makeover was already determined.

-- 3 c. whole spelt flour (can substitute light spelt for some or all of the whole variety, if preferred)
+- 2 c . whole spelt flour (can substitute light spelt for some or all of the whole variety, if preferred)

-- Mix together the flour, salt, and baking powder.-2
+- Mix together the flour, salt, and baking powder.

 - Cut in the olive oil (the mixture should be 'pebbly' in texture).

-- Stir in the water, starting with ½ cup, ¼ cup, and one tablespoon, as needed to mix everything together.
+- Stir in the water, starting with 1/2 cup, adding more as needed.
 The dough should be moistened, but NOT sticky to the touch (see picture below).

 - Knead the dough for 1-2 minutes, until all of the ingredients are well combined.

-- Heat a good non-stick pan over medium heat.
+- Heat a large non-stick pan over medium high heat.

-- On a well-floured surface, roll out each ball of dough into a tortilla, trying to make the disc as thin as possible without ripping.
+- On a well-floured surface, roll out each ball of dough into a tortilla.

 - Place the tortilla onto the pre-heated pan.

-- Carefully place the tortillas into a large glass dish and immediately cover them with a clean dish towel, keeping the heat inside the dish.
+- Carefully place the tortillas on a plate, and immediately cover them with a clean dish towel (this traps the heat, keeping them soft).

 - Repeat with the remaining dough balls.

-A key step here is putting the tortillas (unfolded) immediately into a glass dish and covering it.
+The key step here is covering the tortillas as soon as they are cooked.
 This is what creates their ‘soft and pliable’ texture.